Lil Nas X Adds Billy Ray Cyrus To ‘Old Town Road’ Remix And People Are Loving It

 — Billy Ray Cyrus (@billyraycyrus) April 5, 2019

 When the news of the song’s removal broke, Billy Ray Cyrus tweeted his support for Lil Nas X, which in hindsight seems like a hint that he planned to jump on the remix.
-In the tweet, Cyrus recalled the time that Billboard pulled one of his songs from the charts and suggested that Lil Nas X think of himself as an “outlaw.”
+In the tweet, Cyrus recalled the time that Billboard pulled one of his songs from the charts, and suggested that Lil Nas X think of himself as an “outlaw.”

 .@LilNasX Been watching everything going on with OTR.
 When I got thrown off the charts, Waylon Jennings said to me “Take this as a compliment” means you’re doing something great!
 Only Outlaws are outlawed.
 Welcome to the club!